parse-community/docs/_includes/parse-server/cache-adapters.md

 parse-server comes with an optional redis cache adapter.

-Those cache adapters can be cleaned at anytime internally, you should not use them to cache data and you should let parse-server manage their data lifecycle.
+Those cache adapters can be cleaned at anytime internally, you should not use them to cache data and you should let parse-server manage their data life cycle.

 ## RedisCacheAdapter